Totof34/Preamp_micro_USB/README.md

 You can use REW or ARTA ( free demo version ) or an other program,

-It Contains a box and capsule electret microphone preamp, a loopback and a second channel with a secured probe to measure the voltage across the speaker ( for ARTA )
+The project is based on a capsule electret, a microphone preamp, a loopback and a second channel with a secured probe to measure the voltage across the speaker ( for ARTA ) connected via a PCM2904 from BB/TI

 All comments are welcome